callum-oakley/jsq/README.md

 this means that `BODY` must have the syntax of an [Arrow Function][] body: it can either be a single expression, or multiple statements enclosed in braces with an explicit return statement.

-`$` contains the result of reading STDIN as text, or of parsing it as JSON if the `-p` flag is set, YAML if the `-y` flag is set, or TOML if the `-t` flag is set.
+`$` contains the result of reading STDIN as text, or of parsing it as JSON if the `-j` flag is set, YAML if the `-y` flag is set, or TOML if the `-t` flag is set.
 If STDIN [is a terminal][] then `$` is the empty string.

-The result is printed to STDOUT after being [cast to a string][], or serialized as JSON if the `-s` flag is set.
+The result is printed to STDOUT after being [cast to a string][], or serialized as JSON if the `-J` flag is set.

 Environment variables are available in `BODY` prefixed by `$`. e.g. `USER` is available as `$USER`.